vinta/awesome-python/README.md

 *Libraries for working with human languages.*

 * [NLTK](http://www.nltk.org/) - A leading platform for building Python programs to work with human language data.
-* [Pattern](http://www.clips.ua.ac.be/pattern) - A web mining module for the Python programming language.
+* [Pattern](http://www.clips.ua.ac.be/pattern) - A web mining module for the Python.
 It has tools for natural language processing, machine learning, among others.
 * [TextBlob](http://textblob.readthedocs.org/) - Providing a consistent API for diving into common natural language processing (NLP) tasks.
 Stands on the giant shoulders of NLTK and Pattern, and plays nicely with both.
 * [jieba](https://github.com/fxsjy/jieba#jieba-1) - Chinese Words Segementation Utilities.
 * [SnowNLP](https://github.com/isnowfy/snownlp) - A library for processing Chinese text.